 What is HIIT?

 High intensity interval training (HIIT) is a form of exercise that gets you alternating between periods of very intense, all out bursts of exercise with active rest periods that are usually one to three times the length.

 For example, you might do 30 seconds of exercise, going as hard as you possibly can, and then back off and perform 60 seconds of active rest.

 Think going from a sprint to a walk.

 This is then repeated, 10-20 times (or however long you want), always starting with a brief warm-up and finishing with a cool-down.

 Your work intervals will typically range from 15 seconds up to 60 seconds in length, however take note that the shorter the interval, the more intense it should be.
 If you are doing intervals of 60 seconds, you simply can’t maintain your 15 second interval pace for that long.

 This doesn’t mean they will be low intensity, but on a scale of one to ten with ten being the fastest you can possibly go, your 60 second interval may be done at around an 8 where as your 15 second interval will be done at that 10 level.

-Your rest periods will be 2-3 times as long.
 The more intense the interval, the higher the ratio needs to be.

 Use the following as a good guideline for structuring your intervals.